Table of Contents

 What now?

-I suggest that all of this implies that self-aware/conscious life is quite different from just life: driven, as we are, by our natures, however explained, the pleasure we find in mediated experiences, especially new ones, is as real and compelling as that for any animal driven by the pursuit nourishment.
+I suggest that all of this implies that self-aware life is quite different from just life: driven, as we are, by our natures, however explained, it is the pleasure we find in mediated experiences, especially new ones, that compell us.

-So driven as we are and with such reflexive consequences, the ultimate emergence of the Soft Tool Culture was perhaps inevitable given the luck of our circumstances.
+Immersed, as we are in, our self-induced mediated experiences, the ultimate emergence of the Soft Tool Culture would seem to have been inevitable.
 My task is now to tell the story of our journey on seas of media, starting in ancient Mesopotamia, culminating today.
-We've done all we could throughout history to become more than our mere selves, both physically and mentally, through new media.
-This relentless development of media helps explain how it is that humans have changed without evolving genetically since becoming hunter-gatherers.
-Our evolved inclinations are so useful and enslaving, yet their genesis was influenced by a world so different from the one we've since created for ourselves.
-It's perhaps a concern that this ultra-modern human experience is driven by such deep instincts, because deep down, as a species, we're kinda crazy, greedy and pretty mean, really, prone to a collective narcissism that could very well kill us off.
-The Internet and our relentless poisoning of the ecosphere are examples of this behaviour.
+Once the power of deliberately creating new media came to us, progress became a matter becoming more than our mere selves, both physically and mentally, through new media.
+This relentless development of media through which we define ourselves helps explain how it is that humans have changed without evolving genetically since becoming hunter-gatherers.
+Our biological inclinations are so useful and enslaving, yet their genesis was influenced by a world so different from the one we've since created for ourselves.
+It's perhaps a concern that this ultra-modern human experience is driven by such deep instincts, because deep down, as a species, we're kinda crazy, greedy and pretty mean, really, seemingly prone to a collective narcissism that could very well kill us off.
+Wars and the Internet and our relentless poisoning of the ecosphere are examples of this behaviour.
+That purveyors of new media are very good at deliberately exploiting our biologically-driven inclinations only accelerates our head-first dive.

 I figure that knowing who we are and how we came to be like this should be useful going forward.